Development Role: Systems Design

 The Medic (Escape Mode)

 The Ultimate: Siphon gives the Medic both a supportive and offensive role in that it can bring the players back from a losing fight in an instant.
 Reviving currently downed teammates and recovering health by going on the offensive can save a lot groups from getting killed.
-I hesitated at first adding in the ability to revive downed teammates at first, but the ability itself just felt like an offensive ability as itself without the revive bonus.
-I decided to add it in and give the Medic a more powerful feeling of "I brought the game back when we were about to lose" to the player.
+I hesitated adding in the ability to revive downed teammates, but the ability felt like an offensive ability without the revive, instead of a supportive.
+I added it to give the Medic a more powerful feeling of "I brought the game back when we were about to lose" to the player.
 However, Siphon could potentially work without reviving it's teammates as well.
-I would need to test this, of course, to see how players would use Siphon with or without it reviving teammates as well.
 Passive Ability: There are a LOT of times when you go to revive someone and they just end up getting knocked down again by gunfire or by an enemy just punching them again.
-The passive from the Medic gives the revived a 2 second window of high damage resistance, which gives just enough time for them to get away and reposition themselves.
-With them still taking damage at a 80% damage resistance, they still get the feeling of being in danger and run away from it, without abusing it by the medic just reviving them over and over again.
+The passive from the Medic gives the revived person a 2 second window of high damage resistance, which gives them just enough time to get away.
+With them still taking damage at a 80% damage resistance, they still get the feeling of being in danger and running away, without abusing it by the medic just reviving them over and over again.
 If players would end up using this to overpower enemies and encounters, I would probably drop it to 50%. *This documentation was written up in late September, 2019. |

 The Controller (Escape Mode)

-Ultimate Beam: With the player moving and aiming like how they would aiming any gun in Gears 5, the player shoots an ice beam with effects that can turn this ultimate into focus ability on bigger enemies, like wardens or scions, or a crowd control ability by freezing the ground and slowing down all enemies that try to approach.
-Skill Cards: Along side improving the ultimate Cryo Beam, I wanted to make the cryo cannon in Gears 5 feel more powerful, since I've noticed some players run past it or use it sparingly.
-With some cards focusing on improving the cryo cannon, I also have some skill cards improve explosives reaching farther and all heavy weapons performing better to help deal with swarms of enemies. *This documentation was written up in late September, 2019. |
+Ultimate Beam: The player shoots an ice beam with effects that can turn this ultimate into focus ability on bigger enemies, like wardens or scions, or a crowd control ability by freezing the ground and slowing down all enemies that try to approach.
+Skill Cards: Along with improving the ultimate Cryo Beam, I wanted to make the cryo cannon in Gears 5 feel more powerful, since I've noticed some players run past it or use it sparingly.
+With some cards focusing on improving the cryo cannon, I also have some skill cards improve explosives reaching farther and all heavy weapons performing better to help deal with swarms of enemies.
+All contributing to the feeling of being prepared for crowds with a number of choices. *This documentation was written up in late September, 2019. |

 Chairman Prescott as Support (Horde Mode)